-Many riffs are made exclusively of this single movable chord, though there are various ways to make the power chord sound interesting.
+Many guitar riffs are made exclusively of this single movable chord, though there are various ways to make the power chord sound interesting.
 Other riffs blend the power chord with other chords and triads such as major or minor.

-The first thing we’re going to do is to learn a simple riff that contains only 4 chords: G5, A5, B5, C5
+The first thing we’re going to do is to learn a simple guitar riff that contains only 4 chords: G5, A5, B5, C5

 The next step is to alter and play around the same components of that riff and come up with something entirely different.